GuardianRG/octalysisprime/manuscript/companion.md

 A> ##### Premium Benefits
 A>
-A> Access to All 500+ videos and counting! [and unlimited viewing time] A> Gain entry into weekly Office Hours with Yu-kai for custom consulting A> Private Slack Community with passionate and supportive members A> Enter the Prestigious Octalysis Design Challenges (like Food Heroes) A> Claim your Octalysis Level I & II Certificates
+A> - Access to All 500+ videos and counting! [and unlimited viewing time] A> - Gain entry into weekly Office Hours with Yu-kai for custom consulting A> - Private Slack Community with passionate and supportive members A> - Enter the Prestigious Octalysis Design Challenges (like Food Heroes) A> - Claim your Octalysis Level I & II Certificates

 ### Can I Decrease My Monthly Payment?

 As a matter of fact, Yes.

-T> If you want to decrease your monthly payment, one way is to refer new members.
+If you want to decrease your monthly payment, one way is to refer new members.
 Any member you refer which becomes a paying member will decrease your monthly payment permanently by $10.

 ![When your referee becomes a paid member](referral.png)

+T> ##### Get OP Free Forever
+T>
+T> Assume you are on a $50/month membership.
+If you refer 1 new member who becomes a paying member, you reduce your monthly payment to $40/month.
+If you successfully refer 5, you will have OP **free forever**.
+That is hard to do, but it might be worth the effort.